 If there is a shortage of trained doctors and nurses, it will not be possible to expand hospital care until some more have been trained.
 If there is a shortage of teachers, educational services will be similarly constrained.
 A shortage of engineers, trades people and raw materials will impact on the provision of infrastructure.
 And so on.

-Lack of money, however, is never a legitimate excuse for government.
+Lack of money, however, is never a legitimate excuse for a currency-issuing government.
 It can always spend sufficiently to ensure full employment of workers and real resources.